sasconsul/shape-ewebrtc-2016/README.md

 To simplify your development, the following pre-built components are provided.
 These can be imported into your JavaScript app project.

-Phone – Class used to handle media and networking.
-Functionality includes starting a session, starting a call, accepting a call, and ending a call.
-WebRTCListener – Class used to handle WebRTC events, such as an incoming call.
-DhsService - Class used to interact with the Developer Hosted Server (DHS).

 ## Prerequisite Activity
 Before you can begin coding Enhanced WebRTC functionality, you must complete the following prerequisites:

 AT&T Developer Portal - Obtain App Key and App Secret

 Node Server - Configure and start your Node Server

 #### AT&T Developer Portal
 To obtain an App Key and App Secret, complete the following steps: